-There is an admission fee due to the waterfalls being privately owned.
+There is an admission fee due to these waterfalls in Michigan being privately owned.
 However, the falls feature a family-friendly hike, and the kids will love feeding the fish in the resident trout pond.

 8. Douglass Houghton Falls

 Michigan’s tallest waterfall is within a remote location of the state’s stunning Upper Peninsula.
 Douglass Houghton Falls, named after Michigan’s first recognized geologist, wows visitors with a dramatic 110-foot drop.

 With loose rock and the steep gorge cut by hundreds of years of tumbling water, hiking to Douglass Houghton Falls is restricted.
 Further hiking trails are in development to provide more access to the state’s tallest waterfall, and soon it may be a Michigan State Park.

 9. Manabezho Falls

 At 150 feet wide, featuring a 25-foot drop, the Manabezho Falls is the largest of a series of falls on the Presque Isle River.
 But what makes this waterfall stand out is the varied shape of the cliff.
 The shape of the cliff splits the waterfall into a series of separate falls of different heights, shapes, and widths.

 Thanks to the proximity to CR-519, the Manabezho Falls are easily accessible and provide amazing opportunities to make use of your camera.
 In fall, Manabezho is surrounded by auburn colors that help frame the waterfall.
 But for the most dramatic photo, come in the cold of winter, where the separate falls are frozen in time.

 10. Rock River Falls

 The small but gorgeous Rock River Falls are out across the rocky ledge.
 When venturing into the Rock River Wilderness Area in the Hiawatha National Forest, these falls must be high up your itinerary.